 6) Slower Overall Growth

-Without social media, you’ll have slower growth then if you were on social media.
+Without Using Social Media, you’ll have slower growth then if you were on social media.
 Social media has been ranked the top 5 ways to drive traffic to any website.
-The amount of people on social media can boost your presence very quickly which is why it’s a must you stay active on the major platforms.
+The number of people on social media can boost your presence very quickly which is why it’s a must you stay active on the major platforms.
 Here’s a breakdown of the positives –

 - More exposure in a shorter time increasing traffic